 3 pinches freshly ground pepper

 1 large ripe medium tomato, peeled and cut into very small pieces (or puréed into smooth paste using an immersion blender)

-1 Hungarian wax pepper or yellow bell pepper, cored, seeded, and cut into very small pieces (or puréed into smooth paste using an immersion blender)
+1 large Hungarian wax pepper or yellow bell pepper, cored, seeded, and cut into very small pieces (or puréed into smooth paste using an immersion blender)

 1 cup water

 Optional: splash of dry white wine (alcohol will evaporate)

 Step 1: Heat lard or oil in a large pot or Dutch oven over medium-high, then add minced onion and sauté until translucent, about 6-8 minutes.